The-Noah/IRC-Manage-Bot/README.md

 An IRC bot

 ## About:
-IRC-Manage-Bot is a bot written for IRC and contains several useful tools and functions for management.
+IRC-Manage-Bot is a bot written for IRC and contains several useful tools and functions for management and more.

 ## Authors:
-* Zehra (main)
+* The Noah (owner & main dev)
-* The Noah
+* Zehra (origonal owner)